Swasbuckler/my-calculator-app/README.md

 ## What have I Achieved and Learnt through this Project

-Although this project was at the beginner level and I had followed very closely to the code presented by Web Dev Simplified, it had allowed me gain a good understanding on React's Reducer through making a viable calculator application.\
+Although this project was at a beginner level and I had followed very closely to the code presented by Web Dev Simplified, it had allowed me gain a good understanding on React's Reducer through making a viable calculator application.\
 I hope to take this knowledge and apply it in future React projects.

 ## Screenshots of the Application